What might breathing problems indicate in a newborn?

 Flaring nostrils.
 A baby who is having trouble taking in enough air will have nostrils that widen with each inhaled breath.

 Grunting.
-This is a sound made by a baby who is having difficulty breathing.
+This is a sound made by a baby who is having trouble breathing.
 The baby grunts to try to keep air in the lungs to help build up the oxygen level.
 Another sound may be a moan or sigh when exhaling.

 Blue color.
 Cyanosis, a generalized blue coloring, can be a sign the baby is not getting enough oxygen.
 This is often seen in babies with heart defects, as well as respiratory problems.